g0rbe/CEH/04_Enumeration.md

 #### Network Time Protocol (NTP)

-- Synchronize the clocks accross the hosts and network devices
+- Synchronize the clocks across the hosts and network devices
 - A lot of services rely on clock settings (logging, login, ...)
 - Application layer protocol
 - Port: